ivre/ivre/web/static/doc/_sources/usage/kibana.rst.txt

 You are all set!
 Now, explore this data set as you would explore any other one.

-For a couple of examples of how Kiban can be used to explore IVRE's data see the :ref:`overview/screenshots:Kibana exploration` part of the screenshot gallery for examples of useful visualizations.
+For a couple of examples of how Kibana can be used to explore IVRE's data see the :ref:`overview/screenshots:Kibana exploration` part of the screenshot gallery for examples of useful visualizations.